-Step 1 CTE98: The first step is to determine CTE98 by applying the one of the two methodologies described in paragraph A below.
+Step 1 CTE90: The first step is to determine CTE90 by applying the one of the two methodologies described in paragraph A below.

 Step 2 C-3 RBC: using the formulas in paragraph B, determine the C-3 RBC amount based on the amount calculated in step (1).
 Floor this amount at $0.
-Step 3: Determine the C-3 RBC using the Alternative Methodology for any business subject to that requirements as described in paragraph C.
+Step 3: Determine the C-3 RBC using the Alternative Methodology for any business subject to that requirement as described in paragraph C.

 Step 4: As described in paragraph D below, the C-3 RBC amount is the sum of the amounts determined in steps 2 and 3 above, but not less than zero.
 The Total Asset Requirement is the Reserve based on the requirements of VM-21 prior to the application of any phase-in, plus the C-3 RBC amount.